bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 04:40 PM CT, April 30</p>
+<p class="updated_time"> Latest data: 05:10 PM CT, April 30</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 63°, which is 2° **warmer** than yesterday.
-Tomorrow is expected to be 10° *colder* than today.
+Tomorrow is expected to be 9° *colder* than today.

 Currently:

 - 61°
-- Overcast
+- Mostly Cloudy
-- 54% humidity
+- 22% humidity
-- 11 mph wind
+- 6 mph wind
-- 99% cloud cover
+- 84% cloud cover
-- 43 AQI 🟩
+- 46 AQI 🟩
 - 0.07 inches of rain expected in the next 48 hours